visionik/vBRIEF/README.md

    - Today: Extension 8 adds `recurrence` and `reminders` to support calendar-like automation.
    - Alternative: remove Extension 8 from core scope and rely on external scheduling systems + `uris` to link to them.

+4. **Do we need `percentComplete`?**
+   - It can be hard to define consistently for individual TodoItems.
+   - For many uses, progress for TodoLists/Plans can be derived from item statuses (e.g., completed/total), optionally weighting blocked/cancelled.
+   - Alternative: remove `percentComplete` and standardize derived progress calculations for containers and/or PlanItems only.

 ---

 # Appendix C: License